keysight-eggplant/Sensetalk-Solutions/spreadsheet-search.suite/README.md

 > A couple of guys from work--Ryan and Dwayne (I think)--recently asked me for their manager's password.
 I told them no, but I don't like anyone here and I couldn't care less.
-So I figured I could give them a script that searches the database for a matching username and tells them the account's password.
+So I figured I could give them a script that searches the database for a matching username and returns the account's password.

 #### Automation Requirement(s)
 - create a handler that does the following: